 The ceiling is held up with “scissor beams” or two steeply angled supports crossing each other to form an X shape with a narrow top span and a broader bottom span.
 The lower ends of the X shape are joined by a bottom truss to prevent the X from collapsing.
 In the case of Borgund, an additional beam cuts across the X below the crossing point but above the bottom truss, for extra stability.

 Bracing in the form of cross-shaped trusses also appears on the walls of the building itself, diagonal beams running up the walls from the floor to about level with the top of the arcade.
 Further crossing, this time in a more ornamental sense appears in the cross-shaped carvings with medallions in the center, commonly dubbed “Saint Andrew’s crosses” which run along the area above the arcade, in the visual “second story” that is not a gallery but is located where one is commonly put in large stone churches elsewhere in Europe at this time.
 Near these smaller crosses are the pincer beams, running between the columns to help further wedge everything firmly together.
-The most important bracing elements are the carved buttresses that are supported by knee joints and arc upward from the outer wall to the top of the arcade as this helps to support the outward thrust on the stave walls.
+The essential bracing elements are the carved buttresses that are supported by knee joints and arc upward from the outer wall to the top of the arcade, as this helps to support the outward thrust on the stave walls.